Is Inpatient Rehabilitation the Right Choice for Your Patient?

 The most common reasons for non-admission are as follows:

 - The patient is unable to tolerate 3 hours of therapy per day due to limiting factors such as impaired endurance, pain, etc…

 - The patient does not have medical problems that warrant direct physician and nursing oversight.

 - The patient's course of recovery will likely be slow and prolonged.

 - The patient has cognitive deficits that would prevent them from carrying over newly learned skills.

 - The patient requires only one therapy discipline.

-- The patient does not have a discharge plan that will reliably allow for return to home or ALF.
+- The patient does not have a discharge plan or funding that will reliably allow for return to home or an assisted living facility.

 If you have any questions about your patient’s eligibility for our program, please feel free to contact the Inpatient Rehabilitation Unit Admission Liaison at (907) 264-1893.View Our Referral Requirements